 Imprisonment as a form of punishment did not exist in traditional Māori society.
 In Europe before the late 18th century the primary forms of punishment were execution, physical punishment, fines or deportation.
 Prisons were largely used as holding institutions rather than as a punishment in themselves.
 From 1718 to 1776 many British convicts were transported to North America.
 With the American revolution and independence, Britain was forced to abandon this practice.
 In the following years sentences of imprisonment began to be regularly imposed as a punishment.
 Transportation resumed in 1788, when Australia became a penal colony, but imprisonment had also become an established punishment.

 Some of New Zealand’s earliest European settlers may have been escaped convicts.
 James Cavanagh escaped from a convict ship that called into New Zealand in 1804.
-Charlotte Badger arrived in the Bay of Islands in 1806 as one of a group of convict mutineers who had seized the Venus.
+Charlotte Badger and Catharine Hagerty arrived in the Bay of Islands in 1806 after mutineers seized the ship they were travelling on from Sydney to Tasmania and brought them to New Zealand.
 Many of the early sealers around New Zealand’s coasts were former convicts.
 So were some of the early shore whalers, including Jacky Guard, who established Te Awaiti whaling station in the Marlborough Sounds in 1827.

 British reformers such as John Howard, Elizabeth Fry and Jeremy Bentham were active in drawing attention to appalling prison conditions in Britain in the late 18th and early 19th century.
 During this same period Quakers in Pennsylvania devised the idea of the penitentiary, a place where prisoners were held in isolation from each other.
 This was supposed to cancel out bad influences, giving inmates time to reflect on and repent of their crimes.